 2) Sign in using your Apple ID and password.

-3) Choose Request a copy of your data.
+3) Choose Request to transfer a copy of your data.

 That’s it.
 A copy of your photos and videos from iCloud will be transferred to Google Photos and will appear in the app on your iPhone.
 You can then delete all your photos and videos from iCloud Photos.